gherman7755/LFPC/Lab 2/README.md

 ## If you have 2 or more states in path it is neccessary to write them together.
 ## Always write all paths for each state even if it is empty.
 ## For e.g. if A state goes nowhere in paths a and b, you should write these paths and skip their filling.
-## If you have several final states just write them split them with space.
+## If you have several final states just write and split them with space.